Asfand038/pet-app/README.md

 # PET APP - GRAPHQL CONSUMPTION IN REACT
-> By Scott Moss and Frontend Masters
+> This source code is part of Scott Moss' course on frontendmasters.com.

 ## The project includes following:**